 This is what I recommend to help you get through the winter months:

 2) Don't use harsh soaps or cleansers, which contain preservatives, fragrances and lye that can irritate skin.
-Wash with only with a "non-soap" cleanser that is pure and gentle.
-It should be hypo-allergenic and contain only herbal ingredients that are organically grown.
+Wash with only with a "non-soap" cleanser that is hypo-allergenic and contains only herbal ingredients that are organically grown.

 Vitamin-derived antioxidants from plant sourced ingredients not only make the best ingredients for your "inside", but for your "outside" as well.
 A pure and gentle cleanser is just right for all skin types, conditions and ages.